konstantine25b/plagiarism_checker_ML/README.md

 You can run the plagiarism checker using the combined script or by running the API directly.

+Keep in mind that the list of repositories to be checked is configured in the `/github_extractor/config/settings.py` file.

 **Using the Combined Script (`main.py` in the root directory)**

 1. Ensure your virtual environment is activated.